lmharb/simple-github-finder/README.md

+# Simple-Github-Finder

-# A very simple app to search Github users and display Github profiles
+A very simple app to search Github users and display Github profiles

 - React, react-router-dom v6, context...
 - Hosted on Netlify